 Workforce development includes enriching the work environment through education, staff recognition, and skills training in best practices and supervision, and is recognized as a critical component of the Office of Behavioral Health (OBH).
 Visit the Behavioral Health Workforce Development page to learn more.

 If you have recently been appointed or re-appointed to serve on any CDHS board or commission, you need to complete the required training.
-Please download the training PDF and then complete the brief quiz.
+Training documents and forms are available here.

 The state of Colorado Departments of Human Services, Health Care Policy and Financing, and the Governor’s Office of Information Technology are responsible for ensuring that comprehensive training is provided for staff, including contract staff, getting access to and/or updating the CBMS Production Environment.